ashtonfei/google-apps-script-projects/README.md

 # How to use clasp

 ### Description
-This is a quick guide for you to use [clasp](https://github.com/google/clasp) to clone and deploy my google apps script project on your Google drive.
+This is a quick guide for you to use [git](https://git-scm.com/downloads) and [clasp](https://github.com/google/clasp) to clone and deploy my google apps script project on your Google drive.

 ### Installation
 * Install [node](https://nodejs.org/en/).